george887/NBA_stats/README.md

 - Equations found in prepare.py

 ## Explore
-- Created an explore.py file containing the recursive Feature Elemination function, Select K-Best function and scaled data frames to aid in modeling.
+- Created an explore.py file containing the recursive Feature Elimination function, Select K-Best function and scaled data frames to aid in modeling.

 ## Model
 - Classification models performed using model.py
-- Logistic Regression, Decesion Tree, Random Forest and K-Nearest Neighbor algorithims performed
+- Logistic Regression, Decision Tree, Random Forest and K-Nearest Neighbor algorithms performed

 ## Initial Thoughts
 1. Team points and opponent points will tell me if a team wins or loses.
 I will not be using this in my analysis